temporalio/features/README.md

 - A TypeScript feature should be in `feature.ts`.

   **NOTE**: TypeScript features include workflow and non workflow code in the same file.
-Those are run in different environments so they may not share variables and the feature author should keep the workflow runtime limitations in min mind when writing features.
+Those are run in different environments so they may not share variables and the feature author should keep the workflow runtime limitations in mind when writing features.

 - A Python feature should be in `feature.py`.